-But Sensabaugh’s time in the NFL holds unforgettable memories—like the time he intercepted a pass from Peyton Manning during Jacksonville’s game against the Indianapolis Colts (a story he shared with the crowd during the night of the meet and greet at Crockett).
-He said the play launched his career and meant so much to him, he had the moment painted and it now sits proudly in his home.
+But Sensabaugh’s time in the NFL holds unforgettable memories — like the time he intercepted a pass from Peyton Manning during Jacksonville’s game against the Indianapolis Colts (a story he shared with the crowd during the night of the meet and greet at Crockett).
+He said the play launched his career and meant so much to him that he had the moment painted and it now sits proudly in his home.

 His career also included the moment he discovered another dream of his — one he hadn’t completely realized until an interview with a college student in Jacksonville.

 “He asked me what I plan to do after my career’s over,” Sensabaugh recalled.
 “And I started thinking, ‘I really wouldn’t mind getting into coaching.’
 I still have it on DVD.
 My oldest son, he was like 6 months at the time.
 My 10-year-old, he was so little.
 I could see him in the background and he was tiny.
 There’s actual video footage.
 But I was just like, ‘Man.
 I really want to get into coaching one day.’”

 From the moment the Crockett coach realized his new aspiration, playing among the world’s top football players and coaches gave him a new perspective—and those plays still swirled around in his mind as he led the way back towards the front office.